Spring 2018 Practice Period at City Center: Commuter Option

-- Download the Commuter participation practice period application [Word]/[PDF].
+- Download the online Commuter participation practice period [Word]/[PDF].

 - Email your completed application to email@example.com.

-- Pay your participation fee by phoning the SFZC Reservations Office at 888.743.9362 or 415.475.9362.
+- Pay your participation fee by using this form.
+Or phone the SFZC Reservations Office at 888.743.9362 or 415.475.9362.
 Or fill out this online form to have the Reservations Office contact you by phone or email to assist your registration.

 Inquiries and comments may be directed to firstname.lastname@example.org.